Share with friends

 Max Biaggi won his second 250cc world title and tested prototypes of Full Pro Gloves, the first gloves to use carbon fibre and aramid fiber to protect the knuckles and the back of the hands.

 Dainese was increasingly popular in mountain biking and became the byword for protection.
 Dainese provided champions Shaun Palmer, Anne-Caroline chausson and cedric gracia with its protection systems.
+Nicolas Vouilloz became World Downhill Champion for the seventh time and entered the mountain biking history books together with Dainese.

 The T-Age suit revolutionised both comfort and protection for motorcyclists.
 It was the first (and only) leather suit to win the prestigious Compasso d’Oro ADI, (Adi Golden Compass award), one of the most coveted international prizes in design.